piyushOP/SDE-Interview-Collections/Java/CoreJavaQuestions.md

 Basically following operation is performed to calculate index, index = hashCode(key) & (n-1), where n is number of buckets or the size of array.

-HashMap default size 16, load factor 0.75
+HashMap default size 16, load factor 0.75.
+The Load factor is a measure that decides when to increase the HashMap capacity to maintain the get() and put() operation complexity of O(1).
+The default load factor of HashMap is 0.75f (75% of the map size).

 For put, hashcode of key is calculated and element is inserted, in case of collision, new node is added to previous node at that position